igabaydulin/github-package-registry-example/README.md

 ## Project Configuration to publish packages
 ### Maven Project
-Besides providing the necessary Maven plugins (maven-deploy-plugin as an example) or using the built-in plugins versions you need to configure where you will publish package.
+Besides providing the necessary Maven plugins (maven-deploy-plugin as an example) or using the built-in plugins versions you need to configure where you will publish the package.
 Add these lines in your `pom.xml` file:
 ```xml
 <distributionManagement>